2271389/2271389/README.md

 - 👯 I’m looking to collaborate on [Octopus](https://github.com/Octopus-group)

-- 🌱 I’m currently learning Laravel & more
+- 🌱 I’m currently learning PHP & more

 - 📫 How to reach me **meoomimi.03@gmail.com**